CSIS-iLab/india-states/_analysis/states-update-march-25-2020.md

 **Uttar Pradesh**

 The chief minister has announced relief measures for daily wage earners in the state.
-A monthly sum of $13.30 shall be provided to each of the 3.537 million workers on an immediate basis. **Source:** [Business Line ](https://www.thehindubusinessline.com/news/national/up-announces-1000-support-for-daily-wage-workers-hit-by-covid-19-job-losses/article31127123.ece)**In Detail**: [State Press Release](http://information.up.nic.in/attachments/files/5e75d915-1354-4dd1-bd27-3fd20af72573.pdf) (Hindi)[\[JB1\]](#_msocom_1)
+A monthly sum of $13.30 shall be provided to each of the 3.537 million workers on an immediate basis. **Source:** [Business Line ](https://www.thehindubusinessline.com/news/national/up-announces-1000-support-for-daily-wage-workers-hit-by-covid-19-job-losses/article31127123.ece)**In Detail**: [State Press Release](http://information.up.nic.in/attachments/files/5e75d915-1354-4dd1-bd27-3fd20af72573.pdf) (Hindi)

 **West Bengal**